componentjs/development/Readme.md

 To update all submodules run: `git submodule update --remote --rebase`
 It's important to use `--rebase` otherwise you get a __detached HEAD__ problem.

+You still need to update the root project wiht `git pull`, especially before you want to update the submodule reference.

 You should use node 0.11, to avoid build steps for all the modules.

 If you make change in mutliple modules you can just type `git status` but this shows you only if a submodule has changed (via SHA) not the changed files in each submodule.